anshumansingh/SQLNotes/08-schema-design1.md

 Name of a table should be plural, because it is storing multiple values.
 Eg. 'mentor_sessions'.
 Name of a column is singular and in snake-case.

 2. **Add primary key (id) and all the attributes** about that entity in all the tables created above.
+    - So the point is everything that you have to store about the entity (which is not a relation with another entity) create that as a column of the table.

     Expectation with the primary key is that:
     - It should rarely change.
 Because indexing is done on PK (primary key) and the data on disk is sorted according to PK.
 Hence, these are updated with every change in primary key.
     - It should ideally be a datatype which is easy to sort and has smaller size.
 Have a separate integer/big integer column called 'id' as a primary key.
 For eg. twitter's algorithm ([Snowflake](https://blog.twitter.com/engineering/en_us/a/2010/announcing-snowflake)) to generate the key (id) for every tweet.